ansible-collections/ibm_zos_cics/docs/source/modules/cmci_get.rst

     | **required**: False
-    | **type**: str
+    | **type**: dict

-  parameters
+  get_parameters
     A list of one or more parameters with optional values used to identify the resources for this request.
 Eligible parameters for identifying the target resources can be found in the resource table reference for the target resource type, as valid parameters for the GET operation in the "Valid CPSM operations" table.
 For example, the valid parameters for identifying a PROGDEF resource are CICSSYS, CSDGROUP and RESGROUP, as found in the `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.